 The problem, in brief

 Throughout Christian history, the Church has largely rejected homosexuality as “sinful behavior.”
 The “unnatural lust” for someone of the same sex was claimed to be a sign of depravity and an “abomination.”
 To them, same-sex love was clearly offensive to God and thus to be forcefully shunned.
 Many churches still hold these beliefs, either in their traditional strong form or cloaked in the form of “hate the sin, love the sinner.”

 However, this is not the only way to think as a Christian.
 There are many elements of Christian thought that can allow for same-sex attraction.
 For example, Jesus never addresses homosexuality at all.

 LGBTQ+ people too are made in the image of God and are of sacred worthAnd Christianity has the rich tradition of imago Dei—human beings are made in the image of God, and thus (as the Creation story says) are created “very good.”
 Each human in their unique diversity (including diversity of sexualities) is of sacred worth.

 Moreover, all throughout Christian history, there are numerous examples of people of God, revered through the ages, who can be understood as queer: David and Jonathan, eunichs, Ruth and Naomi, Saints Sergius and Bacchus, Perpetua and Felicity, to name a few.

 At this point in America, there are many faithful Christians, including Christian pastors, who accept LGBTQ+ people wholeheartedly into their congregations.
-This explicit welcome is necessary when LGBTQ+ people are so deliberately excluded from so much of Christianity in such harmful ways.
+This explicit welcome is necessary when LGBTQ+ people have been, and continue to be, so deliberately excluded from so much of Christianity in such harmful ways.